The procedure every appointed investigator must follow when looking into a concern

 If the concerns have been upheld or substantiated, even partially, HQ or the country or region may put a sanction in place, in line with our Managing Concerns about Adult Volunteers policy.
 You can recommend a sanction in your investigation report but those reviewing the report will make the final decision.

 Step 5: Findings shared

-We do not share with complainants’ details of any sanctions or management actions taken against volunteers, and a complainant does not have the right to appeal any decision regarding a sanction.
+The person raising the concern won’t be informed about the details of any sanctions or management actions taken against volunteers.
+They don’t have the right to appeal any decision about a sanction.

 Step 6: Case closed

 After the person who raised the concern knows the outcome, the case will be closed.
 If an appeal is likely or there are recommendations to be implemented, this may be delayed.

 Once the case has been closed, you must make sure to pass on all correspondence and relevant information to the relevant Safe Practice team at HQ for secure storage.
 After HQ have confirmed they’ve received this, you must destroy any information you hold on paper and delete files and emails within 14 days.
 HQ will keep appropriate information in line with our relevant retention schedule and our Managing Information policy.